nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br><br>
 ####1.1 Add a to-do

-To start things off, let us add a simple task with no date or time, just a simple task to be done sometime and someday.
+To start things off, let us add a simple task with no date or time, just a simple task to be done anytime and anyday.

 >Format: **add** &lt;to-do description&gt; &lt;#tag&gt;